Sarrasor/RoboticManipulators/README.md

 # Robotic manipulators
-Calculation of Forward Kinematics (FK), Inverse Kinematics (IK), Jacobians, and trajectory generation for robotic manipulators.
+Calculation of Forward Kinematics (FK), Inverse Kinematics (IK), Jacobians, and trajectory generation (Joint Space polynomial, Joint Space P2P, Cartesian Space Linear) for robotic manipulators.

 ## Repo contents

 * `robots` - Folder with IK and FK solutions.
 Solution descriptions are in `.md` files
-* `utils` - Several useful utils like `SymbolicTransformation` that can help with matrix multiplication and other Robotics-related stuff
+* `utils` - Several useful utils like `SymbolicTransformation` or `TrajectoryGenerator` that can help with matrix multiplication, planning and other Robotics-related stuff
 * `tests` - Unit tests

 ## How to run